Redocly/redocly-cli-cookbook/README.md

 3. Copy and paste the examples you want to use into your own setup, then edit them to fit your own needs.

-If you come up with something new, please consider sharing it here by opening a pull request?
+If you come up with something new, please consider sharing it here by opening a pull request.

 ## Categories